idvorkin/idvorkin.github.io/_d/balance2.md

 ### Realistic goals by role

 I think the most effective way to set yourself up for failure is deciding you can do everything.
-This is false, you need [to choose](/essential).
+This is false; you need [to choose](/essential).
 The super easy mistake to make here is to have an unrealistic goal in a role, for example - I can run a marathon when I can't even walk a mile.
-But the almost as easy mistake, is to set multiple aggressive goals at once.
-E.g I'll both run a marathon, and get a promotion at work and deal with an ailing parent.
+But the almost as easy mistake is to set multiple aggressive goals at once.
+E.g., I'll both run a marathon, and get a promotion at work and deal with an ailing parent.

 So, Start by setting goals per role that are realistic.
 The unit here should be TBD.